-- Witness whales, mobula rays, dolphins, and birds
+- Enjoy whales, mobula rays, dolphins, and birds

-- Watch courtship rituals of nesting Brown and Blue-footed Boobies
+- Marvel at the courtship rituals of nesting Brown and Blue-footed Boobies

-- Walk, kayak, paddle board, and explore by skiff
+- Wander, kayak, paddle board, and explore by skiff

 - Burro ride into arroyos with local rancheros

-- Look for Gray Whales at Bahía Magdalena (seasonal, we watch activity and feature what is best)
+- Search for Gray Whales at Bahía Magdalena (seasonal, we watch activity and feature what is best)

 - Snorkel with sea lions and colorful reef fish; on land be dazzled by Xantus’s Hummingbird

-- Enjoy the convenience of flying in and out of Los Cabos International Airport
+- Relax and enjoy the simplicity of flying in and out of Los Cabos International Airport

 Today, and throughout the duration of the cruise, we are on the lookout for the different whale species that call this sea home.
 Fin, Bryde’s, Pilot, Gray, and Sperm Whales are some of the larger whales we hope to see, while large numbers of different dolphin species make their presence known, riding the bow waves.
 If you choose to go ashore, we look for the Isla San Francisco Whiptail Lizard, found no other place in the world!
 Tonight, we enjoy a delicious dinner as we watch the sun set.